"Stupidity! I live with it every day! Why must I be the only oasis in a desert of incompetency?!?" Zoltar 83

 He seems to know a lot about G-Force and their structure.
 For instance, he is aware that G-Force have Cerebonic implants 57.
 Zoltar even knows Jason's name and that he's a part of G-Force 27.
 Additionally, Zoltar once seems to recognize Mark as a member of G-Force in his civilian clothing 3.
 He also has the bothersome ability of being able to force transmissions over viewscreens in Center Neptune 80, 55, Federation Headquarters 49 and on the Phoenix itself 55, 23.

 Zoltar often disguises himself to fool people.
 Sometimes these disguises appear to merely be masks and costumes, but other times he seems to alter his very form.
-Zoltar does once admit to having special powers that allow him to transform or change into the exact likeness of another person 47.
+Zoltar describes this ability once, saying he has special powers that allow him to transform or change into the exact likeness of another person 47.
 He has disguised himself to look like a flute player 24, Colonel Cronus 61, Chief Anderson 68, President Kane's stewardess 47, Ajeeb - the uncle of the Prince of Aburra 35, A planet guide to show Tiny and Keyop around the Paradise Island asteroid 86, Captain Sweet, the missing father of a young boy on Zarkadia 3, Federation Secretary Claybourn 97, Gino, the friend of a Spectra attack survivor from Cretola 43, and a female survivor of a Spectra attack on the underground Earth city of Lulo 76.
 For a gallery of these disguises, look here.